 This recommended reading list provides a broad list of board books.
 Board books are books printed on more durable and thicker material than other books and are meant for use by young children and those who are less gentle with books.

 To order any of these titles, contact the library by email, mail or phone.
-You may also request these titles online through our catalog.
+You may also request these titles online through WolfPAC.
 Identification numbers for braille books begin with BR and large print books begin with LP.
 Happy Reading!

 Preschool to Grade 2

 Offers illustrations of zoo animals in groups of one to ten, with a conversation starter for each illustration at the end of the book.
 Board book.
 Illustrated by R. D. Rojas.
 2013.

 Practice naming the letters from A to Z and singing the alphabet song with your toddler with this colorful ABC book.
 Board book.
 2012.

 Baby ABC by Deborah Donenfeld

 Black and white photographs of babies sporting colored objects that begin with each letter of the alphabet introduce letters as well as common vocabulary words.
 Board book.

 Baby's World: A First Book of Senses by Grosset & Dunlap

 This board book is filled with multiple interactive elements meant to stimulate the five senses.
 This book is perfect for babies 6 months or older and comes with textures to touch and feel and flaps to lift.
 A Sassy book.
 Tactile book.
 Board book.
 2013